stardustmeg/greenshop/README.md

 The application is powered by CommerceTools 🌐, a leading provider of commerce solutions for B2C and B2B enterprises.
 CommerceTools offers a cloud-native, microservices-based commerce platform that enables brands to create unique and engaging digital commerce experiences.

+## How to Run the Project Locally

+_to run the project locally, you can follow the following steps:_

+- Clone the repository: `git clone https://github.com/stardustmeg/greenshop.git`
+- Navigate to the project directory: `cd greenshop`
+- Install dependencies: `npm install`
+- Run the project: `npm run dev`

 ## Availabile Scripts 📑

 _you can run the following scripts in the project directory:_